Can The Low-Carbon Diet Cure Our Climate Crisis?

 ”

-If you don’t have the time to cook a meal at home, of course, finding low-cost vegan or vegetarian fast food can be difficult — a burger and fries at New York vegan favorite By Chloe is definitely more expensive than the same meal from the McDonald’s dollar menu.
+If you don’t have the time to cook a meal at home, of course, finding low-cost vegan or vegetarian fast food can be difficult — a burger and fries at New York and London vegan favourite By Chloe is definitely more expensive than the same meal from the McDonald’s dollar menu.
 But if you’re going to the supermarket and have time to cook, plant-based meals such as rice and beans, lentil stew, or tofu and veggie stir-fry can be less expensive than making a similar meal with meat.
 This also isn’t an all-or-nothing scenario.
-Even taking five minutes to pack a peanut butter and jelly sandwich for lunch instead of buying a beef burger off the dollar menu is a positive change.
+Even taking five minutes to pack a peanut butter sandwich for lunch instead of buying a beef burger is a positive change.

 Proponents of a low carbon diet are encouraged by the growth of animal product alternatives, such as the rise of plant-based milks and meat substitutes.
 Beyond Meat, which names addressing climate change as one of four main factors in its mission statement, pictures its target customer as the “conflicted carnivore,” says a spokesperson.
 “We want to enable consumers to continue eating the food they love, but in a way that’s better for their health and better for the environment.
 We’re not sitting here saying, ‘Don’t eat meat,’ but we’re trying to provide another option.”
 Dean Foods, America’s largest milk producer, recently filed for bankruptcy, which the company blamed on “accelerated decline in the conventional white milk category” — meaning dairy milk sales have fallen as plant-based milks have become more popular.
 “That happened because consumers stopped buying the product,” says Steichen.
 “To me, that’s proof that it very much matters what you do at an individual level.
 At the end of the day, you have a lot of power because you’re the person who’s purchasing the product.”